fyee1215/DH150-FontannaYee/README.md

   * Provide appropriate feedback within reasonable time.

 **Evaluation (Rating: 1)**
 This website on a whole maintains good visibility of system status, as there are not that many complexities other that navigating through webpages, and each webpage loads quickly.
 However, the website also includes embedded meditation audio clips on some pages.
 When the audio clips are playing, there is no way of seeing exactly how much time is left in the meditation, which could possibly frustrate users as they have no idea of when the mediation will come to an end.
-A simple solution would be to embedding timestamps so users know how much time is left in the exercise.
+A simple solution would be to embed timestamps so users know how much time is left in the exercise.

 **2. Match between system and the real world**